endail/hx711-pico-c/README.md

 After powering up, the HX711 requires a small "settling time" before it can produce "valid stable output data" (see: HX711 datasheet pg.
 3).
 By calling `hx711_wait_settle()` and passing in the correct data rate, you can ensure your program is paused for the correct settling time.
 Alternatively, you can call `hx711_get_settling_time()` and pass in a `hx711_rate_t` which will return the number of milliseconds of settling time for the given data rate.

-### Save HX711 Gain to Chip

-By setting the HX711 gain with `hx711_set_gain` and then powering down, the chip saves the gain for when it is powered back up.

 ### What is hx711_wait_power_down?

 The HX711 requires the clock pin to be held high for at least 60us (60 microseconds) before it powers down.
 By calling `hx711_wait_power_down()` after `hx711_power_down()` you can ensure the chip is properly powered-down.

-### hx711_close vs hx711_power_down
+### hx711_close/hx711_multi_close vs hx711_power_down/hx711_multi_power_down

 In the example code above, the final statement closes communication with the HX711.
-This leaves the HX711 in a powered-up state. `hx711_close` stops the internal state machine, whereas `hx711_power_down` also begins the power down process on the HX711 chip by setting the clock pin high.
+This leaves the HX711 in a powered-up state. `hx711_close` and `hx711_multi_close` stops the internal state machines from reading data from the HX711.
+Whereas `hx711_power_down` and `hx711_multi_power_down` also begins the power down process on a HX711 chip by setting the clock pin high.

+### Save HX711 Gain to Chip

+By setting the HX711 gain with `hx711_set_gain` and then powering down, the chip saves the gain for when it is powered back up.
+This is a feature built-in to the HX711.

-## Custom PIO Programs
+## hx711_t Custom PIO Programs

 You will notice in the code example above that you need to manually include the `hx711_noblock.pio.h` PIO header file.
 This is because it is not included by default in the `hx711-pico-c` library.
 It is offered as a method for reading from the HX711 that I have optimised to run as efficiently as possible.
 But there is nothing stopping you from creating your own PIO program and using it with the `hx711_t`.
 In fact, if you do want to make your own HX711 PIO program, you only need to do the following: